 Choosing German Boy Names

-For years, families have chosen names for varying reasons, including giving a child a family name or a name that has significance.
-If one of the names from these lists has captured your imagination, choosing a German boy name might turn out to be the best choice for your own son.
+Families have always chosen names for their babies for varying reasons, including giving a child a traditional family name, a name that has significance and meaning, or a rare name that stands out from the rest.
+If one of the names from these lists has captured your imagination, selecting a unique German boy name might be the best choice for your precious son.